Der perfekte Elevator Pitch

 The core of your service is the benefit and added value that your target group derives from it.
 With the elevator pitch, you focus your communication on precisely these things.

-The presentation of your added value must be so short and crisp that you could convince your counterpart during a ride in an elevator.
+The presentation of your added value must be so short and crisp that you could convince your counterpart during a journey in a lift.

 The challenge is to formulate the pitch in such a way that you can’t help but read it.
 To help you achieve this, I present my strategy for a successful elevator pitch on websites below.